 Illness and premature aging are both thought to be caused, in part, by oxidative damage by free radicals in the body.
 Antioxidants protect your body from the effects of free radicals — and both turmeric and lemons are full of them!

-The curcumin in turmeric is an anti-inflammatory that can counteract the symptoms of the chronic inflammatory disorder, rheumatoid arthritis.
+The curcumin in turmeric has anti-inflammatory properties that can counteract the symptoms of chronic inflammatory disorder, rheumatoid arthritis.

-Drinking Turmeric and Lemon Can Protect You from Infections
+6. Drinking Turmeric and Lemon Can Help Protect You from Infections

-The antibacterial, antiviral and antimicrobial properties of turmeric paired with the immune boosting Vitamin C and potassium in lemon juice means there is a lot of illness-fighting power in every warm cup of turmeric and lemon water.
+The antibacterial, antiviral, and antimicrobial properties of turmeric paired with the immune system-boosting vitamin C and potassium in lemon juice mean there is a lot of illness-fighting power in every warm cup of turmeric and lemon water.

 Numerous studies have shown that compounds in turmeric can positively impact cholesterol levels, though it’s still not clear what the optimal dosages should be.